Hezekiah-Sacayanan/PRO-Future-Engineers-2026/README.md

 The PSHS-CARC Future Engineers Team is composed of students from the Philippine Science High School – Cordillera Administrative Region Campus.
 The team collaborated in all stages of the project, including research, mechanical construction, programming, testing, troubleshooting, and documentation.

-This section includes two team photographs: one formal photo and one creative photo that reflect both the professional and collaborative side of the team.

-[Formal team photo to be inserted here]

-[Creative team photo to be inserted here]
+[Formal team photo to be inserted here] [Creative team photo to be inserted here]

 ---